sensson/ansible-directadmin/README.md

     - sensson.directadmin
 ```

-We recommend using host variables to set your client and license id.
-For
+We recommend using host variables to set your license.
+For example:
-example:

 ```yaml
 [directadmin]